m-canton/godot-plugin-manager/README.md

 ⚠ Be careful when using symbolic links as it is easier to delete files.
 I recommend you start by reading about removing symbolic links if you don't know about.

+I only have Windows to test but I use Godot methods to create symlinks.
+So it should be fine on macOS and Linux too.

 ## Organizing your projects

 You must have all the plugin projects in a folder.
 The rest of the projects should be stored in a few different folders since the projects are not loaded recursively.